jeremiah-shaulov/office_spirit_mysql/README.md

 ```
 - `dsn` - Default Data Source Name for this pool.
 - `maxConns` - (number, default `250`) Limit the number of simultaneous connections in this pool.
 When reached `pool.haveSlots()` returns false, and new connection requests will wait.
-- `retryQueryTimes` - (number, default `0`) Automatically reissue queries this number of attempts, if error was "deadlock" in autocommit mode, or "lock wait timeout" in both modes.
 - `onLoadFile` - Handler for `LOAD DATA LOCAL INFILE` query.
 - `onBeforeCommit` - Callback that will be called every time a transaction is about to be committed.
 - `managedXaDsns` - Will automatically manage distributed transactions on DSNs listed here (will rollback or commit dangling transactions).